Top 10 Best Sites

-To be sure, Tinder creates more than an inconvenience for TQIA+ users — it can create demeaning and even dangerous interactions.
-Trans users are particularly at risk for becoming victims of harassment or having their profiles flagged as fake, deceptive, or inauthentic, which is really a sad situation for someone just honestly looking for a date.
+To be sure, Tinder creates local dating opportunities for TQIA+ users — but it can likewise create demeaning and even dangerous interactions.
+Trans users, queer people, and lesbian women are particularly at risk for becoming victims of harassment by other members.
+Gender fluid people also often see their profiles flagged as fake, deceptive, or inauthentic, which is really a sad situation for a person just honestly looking for a date.

 Tinder pays lip service to the fact that it wants to look after trans singles and uphold the right for everyone of every gender identity and sexual orientation to online date safely.
 But, honestly, we haven’t yet seen evidence that it’s working very well for LGBTQIA+ folks.

 So, is Tinder gay friendly?
 We give it a resoundingly lukewarm maybe.
 Tinder does have more gender options and identity options available now than ever before, and it is expanding its rainbow features to make things easier on the queer population.
 It’s just not quite there yet.